jwaterson/fraction-API/README.md

-# pop2-project-2020-21-fraction
+# Fraction API

-The project description will be placed on the module webpage.
+The Fraction API provides an interface for operations on fractions.